MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-onprem.md

 # Managing synced on-premises users with lifecycle workflows

-Lifecycle Workflows supports governing the identity lifecycle for user accounts which are synchronized from on-premises Active Directory Domain Services (AD-DS) to Microsoft Entra.
-For Lifecycle Workflows it is essential that a user account exists in Microsoft Entra but how the account was created or how lifecycle relevant changes are being made to the account plays a minor role when it comes to processing workflows and associated tasks for the user account.
+Lifecycle Workflows supports governing the identity lifecycle for user accounts that are synchronized from on-premises Active Directory Domain Services (AD-DS) to Microsoft Entra.
+For Lifecycle Workflows, it's essential that a user account exists in Microsoft Entra but how the account was created or how lifecycle relevant changes are being made to the account plays a minor role when it comes to processing workflows and associated tasks for the user account.
 The support includes accounts and changes made via paths such as [HR driven provisioning](../identity/app-provisioning/what-is-hr-driven-provisioning.md), Microsoft Graph APIs, the Microsoft Entra Admin Portal as well as changes synchronized by Microsoft Entra Connect and MicrosoftCloud Sync.

-In this article, you learn what needs to be considered if you want to use Lifecycle Workflows for user accounts which are synchronized from on-premises Active Directory Domain Services (AD-DS) to Microsoft Entra, referred to as ‘*synced on-premises users*’.
+In this article, you learn what needs to be considered if you want to use Lifecycle Workflows for user accounts that are synchronized from on-premises Active Directory Domain Services (AD-DS) to Microsoft Entra, referred to as ‘*synced on-premises users*’.

 ## Workflow execution conditions with synced on-premises users

 Lifecycle Workflows are processed for user accounts when they meet the workflows execution conditions.
 Executing conditions are composed of a trigger and scope.
 The trigger describes the event that occurs for a user account.
-The scope allows to further define for whom the workflow will start when the event occurs.
+The scope allows you to further define for whom the workflow starts when the event occurs.

 ### Workflow triggers